Explore the Differences between Smoke Testing and Sanity Testing in detail with examples:

-- Even after smoke test passes, you may find showstopper bugs.
+- Even after the smoke test passes, you may find showstopper bugs.

-- This type of testing is best suitable if you can automate else a lot of time is spent on manually executing the test cases especially in large-scale projects having around 700-800 test cases.
+- This type of testing is best suited if you can automate else a lot of time is spent manually executing the test cases especially in large-scale projects having around 700-800 test cases.

 This testing can be done both manually and also with the help of automation tools.
 But the best and preferred way is to use automation tools to save time.